 Children who are ill should not attend Kindy.
 A child who is not well can become very distressed when in a group situation.
-Also, staying at home when sick stops the spread of infection to other children and staff.
-Please advise the school when a child is absent.
+Staying at home when sick, stops the spread of infection to other children and staff.
+Please advise the school when a child is absent by phoning 9562 8340 or sending a text message to 0427 981 845.